 Currently, there are no games that support ray tracing and the list of announced titles is a short one, with release dates mostly unknown.
 Battlefield V is one of the only titles that is set to support ray tracing this year.
 But we’ve yet to see the performance impact of enabling the feature.
 Disappointingly, EA delayed Battlefield V's release until November.

 Deep Learning Super Sampling is no Better

-Nvidia’s AI-based DLSS technology could dramatically improve performance and image fidelity on high-resolution panels and in VR headsets in the future, but we don't expect huge benefits from it in the near term.
+Nvidia’s AI-based DLSS technology could dramatically improve performance and image fidelity on high-resolution panels and in the best VR headsets (opens in new tab)in the future, but we don't expect huge benefits from it in the near term.

 DLSS technology has a good chance for rapid adoption because, unlike with ray tracing, developers can retroactively enable DLSS in older games.
 However, as with ray tracing, no games exist today with DLSS enabled, and the list of coming DLSS-enabled games is also short.

 We have no doubt that more than a few games will eventually support Turing’s new technologies.
 But the truth is, we really don’t have any idea if Nvidia’s promises will pan out, and we’ll likely be waiting for a long time before Turing’s flagship features are widely used by the game industry.
 By then, Nvidia may have a new generation of GPUs available that outpace the Turing lineup.
 So you probably shouldn’t let Turing’s fancy new tech severely sway your buying decision just yet.

 That said, there are compelling reasons to consider Nvidia’s new GPU lineup when you buy your next gaming card.